camunda/camunda-platform-helm/CONTRIBUTING.md

 ### Documentation

-The `values.yaml` file follows helm best practices https://helm.sh/docs/chart_best_practices/values/
+The `values.yaml` file follows Helm best practices https://helm.sh/docs/chart_best_practices/values/

 This means:
   * Variable names should begin with a lowercase letter, and words should be separated with camelcase.